 Inter Agency Placements

-The Adoption Family Finder will ensure that consideration is given to all options for placement which will include referrals to the Regional Consortium, Adoption Match and other inter agency placements (for example through publicity in the specialist or wider press) according to the identified needs of the child.Where it is considered that a placement of the child with overseas adopters would be appropriate, see Section 13, Adoptive Placements Abroad.
+The Adoption Family Finder will ensure that consideration is given to all options for placement which will include referrals to the Regional Adoption Agency (Adoption East Midlands) and other inter agency placements according to the identified needs of the child.Where it is considered that a placement of the child with overseas adopters would be appropriate, see Section 13, Adoptive Placements Abroad.